the-peon-project/peon-docs/manual/docs/development/04_webui.md

 # Web UI

-The Web UI module is a supplimental service to the PEON project.
+The Web UI module is a supplemental service to the PEON project.

 This is a user frontend (website) for managing PEON War Camps.